ganelson/inform/resources/Documentation/Writing with Inform.md

 	"matching key of the blue door" = object: brass Yale key

 Why is this an `object`, when we know that the key is actually a `thing`?
-After all, if we ``SHOWME KEY`` instead, we get:
+After all, if we `showme key` instead, we get:

 	thing: brass Yale key

 The answer is a little technical: it's because Inform guarantees that the matching key is always an object, but not that it's always a thing – it just happens to be a thing at the moment.
 There's not really a contradiction, because a `thing` is a kind of `object`, so in fact the key is both.
-If we try ``SHOWME MATCHING KEY``, we get something like this:
+If we try `showme matching key`, we get something like this:

 	objects valued property: property 23

 which is even more technical – people never need to print the names of abstract property names during play, so Inform doesn't provide any good way of doing it.
 It is reduced to printing out an internal ID number (`property 23`) instead of the name (`matching key`).
-This can't be helped: ``SHOWME`` is a way to lift the lid and see what's going on inside Inform's machinery, and some of the corners are dark.
+This can't be helped: `showme` is a way to lift the lid and see what's going on inside Inform's machinery, and some of the corners are dark.

-All the same, ``SHOWME`` can be very useful in tinkering with rules to make them work properly.
+All the same, `showme` can be very useful in tinkering with rules to make them work properly.
 It prints nothing at all in a Release version of a project, so it's impossible for these private notes to be shown accidentally to our eventual readers.

 ## Conditions and questions {kind_truthstate} {PM_TruthStateToDecide}